openzfs/openzfs-docs/docs/Getting Started/Fedora/Fedora Root On ZFS.rst

 kernel, and initrd.
 The system cannot boot without the passphrase being entered at the console.
 Performance is good, but LUKS sits underneath ZFS, so if multiple disks (mirror or raidz topologies) are used, the data has to be encrypted once per disk.
-Note that I (cheesycod) do not use LUKS and that you are using this at your own risk.
+This manual describes LUKS configuration only as an example, it wasn't tested on everyday basis usage.

 .. note::
-    Fedora doesn't have debootstrap and the only equivalent in fedora (dnf --installroot) has weird issues when used with GNOME.
-As a workaround, we copy the LiveCD on to a new partition and then remove the LiveCD-specific packages after finishing the install
+    Fedora doesn't have debootstrap and the only equivalent in Fedora (dnf --installroot) has weird issues when used with Gnome and other such desktop environments (Cinammon).
+One such issue is that the boot fails and the system hangs at "Starting GNOME Display Manager" with a broken TTY.
+    As a workaround, we copy the LiveCD on to a new partition and then remove the LiveCD-specific packages after finishing the install.

 Step 1: Prepare The Install Environment
 ---------------------------------------